hzeller/timg/README.md

 # Show a PDF document, use full width of terminal, trim away empty border
-timg -W --autocrop some-document.pdf
+timg -W --autocrop some-document.pdf timg --frames=1 some-document.pdf    # Show a PDF, but only first page

 # Open an image from a URL.
 URLs are internally actually handled by the
 # video subsystem, so it is treated as a single-frame 'film', nevertheless,